xot/ElectraOne/DOCUMENTATION.md

 ### Uploading a preset

 The 'standard' way of uploading a preset is to send it as a SysEx message through the ```send_midi``` method offered by Ableton Live.
 However, this is *extremely* slow (apparently because Ableton interrupts sending long MIDI messages for its other real-time tasks).
 Therefore, the remote script offers a fast upload option that bypasses Live and uploads the preset directly using an external command.
 It uses [SendMIDI](https://github.com/gbevin/SendMIDI), which must be installed.
 To enable it, ensure that ```SENDMIDI_CMD``` points to the SendMIDI program, and set ```E1_CTRL_PORT``` to the right port (```Electra Controller Electra CTRL```).

+Sometimes when the appointed device changes, it may not be possible to upload it immediately because:

+- the mixer preset is visible and we are in ```CONTROL_EITHER``` mode, or
+- the E1 is not yet ready for it (e.g. when a previous upload hasn't completed yet), or
+- it may not even be necessary to do so (e.g. because a device appointment change should not immediately trigger  an upload, see the ```SWITCH_TO_EFFECT_IMMEDIATELY``` configuration option)

+In that case ```EffectController``` keeps track of this delayed upload, and will initiate the actual upload when necessary.

 ### Preset LUA script